otymartin/SweeterXcode/README.md

-# Shmoney theme for Xcode
+# Sweeter theme for Xcode
 A classier Xcode theme for classy Swift writers.

 # FACT: